dietmarkuehl/P3552-task/lazy.md

 the suggestion was even stronger: `lazy` shouldn't even have move construction!
 That would mean that `lazy` can't be a sender or that there would need to be some internal interface enabling the necessary transfer.
-That direction isn't pursued in this proposal.
+That direction isn't pursued by this proposal.

-The lack of move assignment doesn't mean that `lazy` can't be held in a container: it is perfectly fine `push_back` objects of this type into a container:
+The lack of move assignment doesn't mean that `lazy` can't be held in a container: it is perfectly fine to `push_back` objects of this type into a container, e.g.:

     std::vector<ex::lazy<>> cont;
     cont.emplace_back([]->ex::lazy<> { co_return; }());